Ever wondered how you always end up getting the most relatable reels EVER? Well, that's just Meta’s algorithm at play.

 👉 The USP: A DPA in use, with a solid copy–creative fit.

-👉 The USP: An eCommerce brand using a timeline post as an engagement ad.
+👉 The USP: An eCommerce brand using the engagement objective for getting Instagram profile visits (and followers).

-👉 Key Takeaway: UGC is the new black – and if you are a pet brand, you know how pet owners would jump to participate if given the right nudge – ‘submit photos of your {pet} and get 10% of your order refunded.’
+👉 Key Takeaway: Authentic user-generated content isn't really easy to get.
+Diende specifies the reward and what its user needs to do.
+You too can do the same – for example, if you are a pet brand, you know how pet owners would jump to participate if given the right nudge – ‘submit photos of your {pet} and get 10% of your order refunded.’

 Also Read: 27 Brilliant User-Generated Content Examples (eCommerce)